LAULU AIKA

 LOTTA KIURU-RIBAR

-Violinist and vocalist Lotta Kiuru-Ribar hails from Finland where she was born, grew up and went to school.
+Violinist and vocalist Lotta Kiuru-Ribar hails from Finland where she was born, grew up, and went to school.
 While in school she took violin lessons and played in various classical groups.
 She also learned many folk tunes as part of her regular music education.
-During college she focused on her vocal training, but picked-up the violin again once her children began playing in their own school orchestra.
-In addition to being a founding member of ‘Laulu Aika’, she is also a member of the Finn Hall Band, and also sang regularly with the Mila Vocal Ensemble of the Twin Cities.
+During college, she focused on her vocal training, but picked up the violin again once her children began playing in their own school orchestra.
+In addition to being a founding member of Lauluaika, she is a member of the Finn Hall Band, and also sang regularly with the Twin Cities Mila Vocal Ensemble.

 Picture